A Trip to the Mountains

 There is a small stream coming down the mountain – it does fuck the road

-One pipe could easy fix this in the dry season
+One pipe could easily fix this in the dry season

 Some Bee construction.
-Not sure if the farming honey here.
+Not sure if the locals are farming honey here.

 Burma in the distance